mgorn/mg-cxx/README.md

 #endif
 ```

-You can also use Clang-style feature detection:
+Clang-style feature detection is also available:

 ```cpp
 #if __has_feature(cxxmg_if_constexpr_members)